eriksvedang/unity-lisp/README.md

 }
 ```

-### Want more?
-Have a look at the test suit for more examples of what you can do.
+### More examples and tests
+The unity project in the 'lab' directory has lots of little exampes of what you can do.
+I use that project to develop the core library to go along with this compiler.

+You can also have a look at the unit tests (or run them with *lein test*).

 ## Important details